Luca-Hu/Shopme_APP/README.md

 You have 3 ways to test:

-1、You can view the products without login.
+1、You can view the products without signning in.

-2、You can signup a new customer account and then login (no auto-login).
+2、You can sign up a new customer account and then sign in.

-3、You can login as Beth's account : Email: beth@gmail.com , Password:tester.
+3、You can sign in Beth's customer account : Email: beth@gmail.com , Password:tester

 --------------------